djaffry/oeffis-paper/README.md

 * Setup the Raspberry Pi.
 You can find a manual on how to and official images for `Raspbian` (recommended) at the [Raspberry Pi Download Page](https://www.raspberrypi.org/downloads/).
     * If you wish to not use `Raspbian`, you have to do parts of the `oeffis-paper` setup later by yourself.
 These parts will be prompted to you.
     * If you choose the Raspbian image, the `scripts/setup.sh` script will later install all required dependencies, fonts and assets for you.
 * Assemble the Waveshare E-Ink Display and HAT as written in the waveshare manual and connect it to the Raspberry Pi.
 Since the HAT can be plugged directly onto the GPIO headers, this process should not be to difficult.
+Don't forget to activate the Pi's [SPI](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)!
 * Optionally print some case for the `oeffis-paper` hardware or use a picture frame.
 This is what I used: [IKEA Ribba](https://www.ikea.com/at/de/p/ribba-rahmen-weiss-70378414/)

 ### 2. Clone the repository: